longturn/freeciv21/docs/Coding/architecture.rst

 The source code is organized in directories at the root of the repository.
 The client and server share a lot of code found in the :file:`common` and :file:`utility` folders.
-The first one contains code to manage the game state, of which both the client and server have a copy, and the second is home to various lower-level utilities that do not have an equivalent in Qt or the standard library.
+The first one contains code to manage the game state, of which both the client and server have a copy, and the second is home to various lower-level utilities that do not have an equivalent in Qt or the C standard library.
 Freeciv21 also ships with a couple of external dependencies under :file:`dependencies`.

 The client code is found in the :file:`client` folder.
-The server code is located under :file:`server`, with the exception of the computer ("AI") players which is under :file:`ai`.
+The server code is located under :file:`server`, with the exception of the computer (:term:`AI`) players which is under :file:`ai`.
 The code for other programs bundled with Freeciv21, such as the :doc:`Modpack Installer </Manuals/modpack-installer>`, is located under :file:`tools`.

 All the assets used by the client and server are grouped under :file:`data`.
-This includes among others :doc:`rulesets </Modding/Rulesets/overview>` and :ref:`tilesets <Modding/index:Tilesets>`.
+This includes among others :doc:`rulesets </Modding/Rulesets/overview>` and :ref:`tilesets <modding-tilesets>`.
 Localization files are located under :file:`translations`.

 There are a few additional folders that you will touch less often.
 The table below describes the complete